robhabraken/advent-of-code-2024/solutions/24/README.md

 - Almost all other gates (neither at the front or at the end of the chain) have either `AND` or `OR` operators.

 I started scrolling through these gates and their operators, and found a number of deviating gates.
 I thought I was onto something, but found I think 11 or 12 gates that were 'suspicious'.
 I tried to come up with an explanation for what I found and also tried a few times to submit an answer that was wrong.
 I tried to submit all equal pairs of the 4 ones I was sure about were anomalies.
 That wasn't the answer.
 I also saw that the first input nodes and the last output node were different, so I included those, but that also wasn't correct.
 To be honest, by trying it a few times and writing down derivations based on what I learned, I found my answer.
 And only after that I understood what was going on: the first input gates and the last output gate are indeed different, but that's normal apparently.
 The crossed wires are not crossed between equal pairs per se, but that *could* be the case.
 Furthermore, there are three set rules:
-- Starting gates should be followed by OR if AND, and by AND if XOR, except for the first one.
+- Starting gates should be followed by `OR` if `AND`, and by `AND` if `XOR`, except for the first one.
-- Gates in the middle should not have XOR operators.
+- Gates in the middle should not have `XOR` operators.
-- Gates at the end should always have XOR operators, except for the last one.
+- Gates at the end should always have `XOR` operators, except for the last one.

 So after finding the answer manually, I've written out some code to do these selections, and it gave me the right answer.
 I didn't even need to run the program, because these anomalies to the apparant rules revealed the incorrect gates and thus the crossed wires.
 So I could also remove all code that simulated the gates.
 My initial idea, to actually simulate different options after switching wires back, wasn't necessary to find the answer, but maybe I will add that anyway because I think it would be a cool addition and a fun challenge still.